shrekshao/glAvatar/README.md

 * Exporter in blender glTF models with glAvatar extensions
     * might extend [Blender glTF 2.0 Exporter](https://github.com/KhronosGroup/glTF-Blender-Exporter)
 * Online asset library for model contributions?
+* Separate animation to a standalone and animation file format (like CZML?)
+* Animation mapping standard, like the humanoid in Unity3D, so animations are not limited to certain skeleton.
+Animation and skeletons can make arbitrary combinations.

 ## Use case